ICC & CEVNI test centres

 The International Certificate if Competence is issued in conformity with Resolution No. 40 of the Working Party on Inland Water Transport.

-Who can run tests for the ICC?
+Who can run tests for the ICC and CEVNI?

-Who is eligible to apply for an ICC
+How to apply for an ICC

 Details of the requirements and the ICC